dezma/oci-hpc-oke/README.md

 ```

 5. Copy and Edit the hpc-fss-pvc.yaml and edit the line:
-volumeName: hpc-fss-pv to have the correct name of the Persistent volume
+<em>volumeName: hpc-fss-pv</em> to have the correct name of the Persistent volume

 ```
 volumeName: <name of Persistent volume>